Great Genna Martyrdom: Execution

 The "Great Genna Martyrdom" took its name from the Japanese era name of Genna, which denotes the time from July 1615 until February 1624; the mass killing is also known as the Great Martyrdom of Nagasaki.
 It was preceded by an incident with the Christian Japanese merchant Hirayama Jōchin, who had received an official seal to trade with Manila.
 In 1620, Hirayama tried to smuggle two Mendicant priests disguised as merchants (Pedro de Zúñiga and Luis Flores) on his way back from Manila into Japan, but before they could enter Japanese territory, his ship was attacked by Dutch and English forces and its cargo was confiscated.
-The crew of the ship, including the priests, were imprisoned in Hirato.
+The crew of the ship, including the priests, were imprisoned in Hirado.

 Hirayama claimed that his official seal should grant his ship protection; the Dutch and English, however, argued that the presence of priests forfeited this protection.
 After two years of imprisonment, the priests confessed that they were indeed Christian missionaries.
 This confession resulted in the burning alive of the two priests and Hirayama as well as the decapitation of the remaining crew in Nagasaki on 19 August 1622.

 Due to this smuggling incident, the persecution of Christians was intensified and the bugyō Gonroku ordered the killing of all priests imprisoned in the Nagasaki and Ōmura prisons as well as some of their followers.
 In total, 55 Christians were to be executed.
 The execution of these 55 Christians, now known as the Great Genna Martyrdom, occurred on 10 September 1622 on Nishizaka Hill in Nagasaki.
 It thus happened at the same place as the crucifixion of the 26 Martyrs of Japan on 5 February 1597.